-Human rights form one of the topics in the formal settlement process on which progress must be made for a final agreement on status and reintegration of the Transnistrian region to be clarified and concluded.
-While initially dealt within one of the three subgroups discussing issues of civil status documents and population documentation, a dedicated Thematic Human Rights Working Group was later established as part of the negotiation framework to address specific human rights issues such as: the rights of persons with disabilities, rights of children at risk, repatriation of child victims of trafficking, trafficking in persons, tackling hate speech, prevention and combating of domestic violence, protection of persons living with HIV/AIDS against discrimination and their social inclusion.
-However, there has been little progress on other issues due to the inevitable linkage between the working groups and the stalled political process.
-The Human Rights Working Group has, furthermore, met very infrequently so far, and its potential has not yet been reached.
-In addition, while the working group on human rights could have been an efficient platform to specifically discuss the issue of women's rights and the participation of women in peacebuilding processes and women's social inclusion, it has not addressed those issues yet.
+Thematic Human Rights Working Group was established as part of the negotiation framework to address specific human rights issues such as the rights of persons with disabilities, rights of children at risk, repatriation of child victims of trafficking, trafficking in persons, tackling hate speech, prevention and combating of domestic violence, protection of persons living with HIV/AIDS against discrimination and their social inclusion.
+This group meets very infrequently, and its potential has not yet been reached.
+In addition, while the working group on human rights could have been an efficient platform to specifically discuss the issue of women's rights and the participation of women in peacebuilding processes, it has not addressed those issues yet.